BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 2021-06-26 W4 Reflect:

-* June: 80+ hours screentime on GoodNotes.
+* June: 80+ hours screen time on GoodNotes.
 Need be more efficient, score 95 means OK, 99-100 also means a little bit waste time.
 Plan on coding, and focus on delivery.
 * Very rare to use the physical books

 2021-07-01 W5 Reflect: